 - If there were late payments and you are VA eligible and can document extenuating circumstances, it would be a 1 year waiting period.

 - If there were late payments and none of the preceding scenarios work, FHA will work after 3 years.
-If the preceding loan from the short sale was FHA, the 3 year waiting period would commence from the moment that FHA paid the insurance claim to the lender that received a short payoff during the sale.

 - If there were late payments and you are VA eligible but couldn’t document extenuating circumstances, you could buy after 3 years so long as the previous mortgage that settled for less than the amount due wasn’t a VA mortgage because if it was, the VA eligibility would need to be restored by paying back the deficiency.